Google recently slashed prices on the Pixel 3 and 3 XL. Here's which one's the better buy

-Now that the Google Pixel 4 and 4 XL are available, Google has slashed the prices of its 2018 flagship phones, the Pixel 3 and 3 XL.
-Currently priced at $499 and $599 respectively (you may find even lower prices through the holiday season as well), the phones still have excellent cameras, receive prompt software updates from Google and are equipped with reliable Snapdragon 845 chipsets.
-Other than price and size (which I'll go into more detail below), the phones are essentially the same.
+Other than price and size, the Pixel 3 and 3 XL are essentially the same device.
+Currently priced at $499 and $599 respectively (you may find even lower prices through the holiday season as well), the phones are much cheaper now that the newer Google Pixel 4 and 4 XL are available.
+But even with the lowered price, they still have excellent cameras, receive prompt software updates from Google and are equipped with reliable Snapdragon 845 chipsets.
 So if you're deciding between the two, read on to see which one is best for you.

 Starting at $499, the Pixel 3 is the best route to go if you want to save the most money.
 Its 5.5-inch display also make it the more pocketable and comfortable phone to hold in your hand.
 Lastly, it doesn't have an on-screen notch running at the top of the display, so you can view content on your screen without a distracting tab taking away your attention.
 Read our Google Pixel 3 review.